shawlu95/nodejs-advanced-project/README.md

 - middleware 1: cookie-session lib uses `session.sig` ensures `session` is not tampered, and decodes session into json object and assigns to `req.session`
 - middleware 2: the `req.session` is forwarded to passport `deserializeUser`, which either pulls the user `req.session.passport.user` and set it to `req.user`
 - request is authenticated, and forwarded to next middleware/route handler
+- a **cookie key** is used to sign cookie session to generate cookie.sig so it can't be forged or doctored, this value is set in `.env` and never shared.

 ```
 Cookie: connect.sid=s%3Al7EJu5QOyl6sqCfgpuov13crqx6jEEQE.8nJ8fCKc%2Bwt2YKPC6IMKt1fub%2FSev3mPNoTotkSo2kA; session=eyJwYXNzcG9ydCI6eyJ1c2VyIjoiNjJiYmU0NDljNTg4OWZkODdjZGE5YjJmIn19; session.sig=pvrwZNR9n6f5x-rhEcDkpQgpxME